jorendorff/game-playing/talk.md

     One killer reply is enough to sink a move.
     You can give up on that move and spend your time elsewhere.

+    It's called pruning because you snip off bad parts of the tree.

 *   **Bitboards** -
     The set of all pawns on the board can be represented by a 64-bit integer; and so on.